The 8 Best Paint Colors for Studying & Learning

 If you’re a student, teacher, or a parent helping kids with homework, you may not have thought about how paint color can affect learning.
 But just as colors impact mood, they can also enhance memory and improve focus.
-Here are some of the best colors for study rooms in your home that have been proven to help us learn.
+Here are some of the best colors for study rooms in your home that have been shown to support concentration and creativity.

 Off-White